Aakankshas90/ChIP-seq_pairedend/README.md

 Reads shorter than 35 bp are removed to improve alignment quality and reduce ambiguous mapping.

 ---

-## 🛠 Tools Used
+🛠 Tools Used
+FastQC
+MultiQC
 Trimmomatic
 Bowtie2
 SAMtools
+Sambamba
 deepTools
 MACS2
-bedtools
+BEDTools
+IDR
+featureCounts (Subread package)

 ---

-## 📁 Directory Structure
+📁 Directory Structure
 scripts/        # Individual scripts for each step input/          # Input FASTQ files output/         # Output files

----

-## 🚀 How to Use
+🚀 How to Use

 Clone the repository:

 git clone https://github.com/Aakankshas90/ChIP-seq_pairedend.git
 cd ChIP-seq_pairedend

 Run each step manually using the provided scripts (see example above).
-Modify paths and parameters in scripts as needed.
+Modify paths, file names, and parameters in scripts as needed.

+Note: Thread numbers (e.g., -@ 16, -p 20) should be adjusted based on available CPU resources.

 ---

-## ⚠️ Limitations
+⚠️ Limitations
 Processes one dataset at a time
 Requires manual execution of each step
 No built-in parallelization or workflow management Paths and tool locations may need to be adjusted by the user

 ---

-## 🚀 Future Improvements
+🚀 Future Improvements
 Add batch processing (looping over multiple samples) Convert to a Nextflow-based workflow
 Add containerization (Docker/Singularity)
+Integrate automated QC reporting
 Improve parameterization and configuration handling

 ---

-## 📌 Notes
+📌 Notes
 Optimized for Arabidopsis thaliana datasets
-Can be adapted for other organisms with appropriate reference files
+Can be adapted for other organisms with appropriate reference genome and annotation files